 Let’s start with learning about the different types of rice.
 Did you know that rice comes in different grain sizes?
-Here’s what you need to know about the three sizes they come in, along with the types of rice each grain length includes.
+Here’s what you need to know about the three sizes they come in and the types of rice each grain length includes.

-Long grain rice is long and slender.
-The most well-known type of long-grain rice is the aromatic basmati rice that is grown in the Himilayas.
-Jasmine rice is another popular variety of long grain rice.
+Long-grain rice is long and slender.
+The most well-known type of long-grain rice is the aromatic basmati rice that is grown in the Himalayas.
+Jasmine rice is another popular variety of long-grain rice.

 After you cook it, you will notice that these types of rice are light and dry and do not clump together.
 Many people like to eat long-grain rice in side dishes or just by itself.